Kreiensen station: History

 The first station in the Duchy of Brunswick was established in Kreiensen in 1854.
 It consisted of station buildings, outbuildings and goods sheds, as well as an extension with ancillary facilities.
 It became more congested with the opening of the Altenbeken–Kreiensen railway in 1865.
 Following the opening of the Brunswick–Bad Harzburg railway of the Duchy of Brunswick and the Vienenburg–Goslar railway in 1866, new construction at the station began in 1886.
 Reliefs of the Brunswick Lion on the east side and a Prussian eagle on the west side reflect its joint use by Hanover and Brunswick—the Kingdom of Hanover was located directly north and south.
 Master builder Richard Herzig had 35,000 yellow and red facing bricks and 110,000 common bricks delivered.

 Since the tracks divided Kreiensen into two areas, a pedestrian bridge was built.
 It was designed according to the construction principle of Max Möller with fish-bellied support ribs at spans of 124 m and 58 m.

 In 1923, there was a rear-end collision between two trains travelling at night and 47 people were killed.
+The collision was initially believed to have killed 100.

 In 1956, the world's first track-plan signal box was installed by Siemens.
 It was able to take over the tasks of three old mechanical signal boxes.
 Two dispatchers each served half of the station, which was only connected on the south side by three tracks.
 An electronic interlocking that was remotely controlled by the control centre in Hanover was put into operation on 13 November 2011.

 The platforms and canopies were renovated in 2014.